harrywang/harrywang.github.io/_posts/2022-04-23-crypto-coven.md

 I hope you find this dataset interesting and useful and use it in your teaching and learning.

 PS.
-I made the collage of the witches shown above, which can be downloaded from [Figma.com](https://www.figma.com/community/file/1100967615435586762).
+I made the witch collage shown at the top of this post using the images in this dataset, which can be downloaded from [Figma.com](https://www.figma.com/community/file/1100967615435586762).